-Unlike a UTGO bond, a LTGO bond does not require voter approval, but may be initiated by the board of fire commissioners.
+Unlike a UTGO bond, a LTGO bond does not require voter approval, but may be initiated by the board of fire commissioners if the debt capacity is available.
 However, an LTGO bond does not have a separate bond levy and debt service on this type of bond must be paid from the district's general levy.

 The districts issuance of a \$2,700,000 LTGO bond in 2023 with funds deposited in the bond fund.
 The district obtained the bond with no pre-payment penalty, permitting early payoff so we could use the awarded Washington State LCP grant to pay off this LTGO Bond in 2024 when funds are disbursed to the district.
-This grant award and early payoff reduces the expenses incurred from this debt.
+This grant was awarded and the LTGO bond was paid off in 2024.